screwdriver-cd/screwdriver/design/build-cache.md

 Injecting malicious code into a build via the caching mechanism is a real concern.
 This can lead to theft of tokens or credentials from job, or in even lead to malicious code being deployed to a production environment.

 Pull requests, as the main vector for injection of malicious code, require additional security considerations.
-Pull requests therefore treat caches as readonly.
+Pull requests therefore treat caches as read-only.

 Caching of potentially sensitive data also needs to be handled.
 Data provided via the secrets field should not be cached.